lucasjoliveau/doc/en/applications/finance/accounting/customer_invoices/deferred_revenues.md

 select the journal item you want to modify, click on the account, and select the right one.

-![Modification of a posted journal item's account in Odoo Accounting](../../../../_images/deferred_revenues04.png)
+![Modification of a posted journal item's account in Konvergo ERP Accounting](../../../../_images/deferred_revenues04.png)

 ## Deferred Revenues entries